-Dinner is when you settle down and recover from the day.
+Dinner is when you settle down and recover from a long day.
 You’ll probably have the opportunity to unpack or settle all your gear.
 This means you can launch up that burner and prepare a proper vegan meal.
 Having a nutritious and well-balanced dinner is crucial to replenish your lost nutrients and be on your best for the coming day.

 If you don’t have a protein to add to your dish, have a shake with non-dairy milk for dessert.
 Your muscles will thank you.

 Pasta with sauce:

 If you have the space to accommodate some pasta and a packet of sauce, such as marinara, vegan alfredo, etc., this can make for a quick and delicious meal.
 You can add just about any available veggies, cooking oil, some nutritional yeast, and all the herbs, spices, and condiments your heart desires.
 Some salt is essential for replenishing those precious electrolytes.
 And, add some firm tofu or tempeh for a protein boost.
 I really like my food spicy and I always have a little container with hot sauce (Sriracha, my favorite!) and use it wherever possible.